vovasazonov/RJGamesTestTask/README.md

 Configs in Assets/Project/Configs

-## what has not yet been developed:
+## What has not yet been developed:
 - When send message chat does not scrolls to down.
 - Not check for empty message.
 - There are not animation when send messages.